LCDP Registration

 10:15 - 10:30 Break

-• In small groups, participants will select a case study from the two provided and practice the difficult discussion.
+• In small groups, participants will review the case study and practice the performance discussion.
 Debrief and report back to the plenary.

 SESSION 3 Personality Types and Five-Step Checklist